QuantEcon/lecture-python-intro/lectures/heavy_tails.md

-## Visual Comparisons
+## Visual comparisons

+Later we will provide a mathematical definition of the difference between light and heavy tails.

-Let's do some more visual comparisons to help us build intuition on the difference between light and heavy tails.
+But for now let's do some visual comparisons to help us build intuition on the difference between these two types of distributions.

+### Simulations

 The figure below shows a simulation.
-(You will be asked to replicate it in the exercises.)

 The top two subfigures each show 120 independent draws from the normal distribution, which is light-tailed.